 Fourth stater of matter

 Plasma (is the fourth state of matter) is a gas with a particular portion of ionised other reactive particles, e.g. photons, electrons, ions, etc. There are several different types of plasma known.

-Nevertheless, only cold plasma (non-equilibrium) is used for the modification of physical and chemical properties of solid materials such as textiles.
-The unique property of cold plasma is the minimal thermal degradation of a textile substrate during the processing.
-Unlike wet chemical processes, which penetrate deep into the fibres, plasma produces no more than a surface reaction, the properties given to the material being limited to the surface layer of a few Nanometres.
+Nevertheless, only cold plasma (non-equilibrium) is the modification of physical and chemical properties of solid materials such as textiles.
+The unique feature of cold plasma is the minimal thermal degradation of a textile substrate during the processing.
+Unlike wet chemical processes, which penetrate deep into the fibres, plasma produces no more than a surface reaction, the properties given to the material limited to the surface layer of a few Nanometres.
 The advantages of using plasma are ecological and economical.

 Plasma causes a textile substrates modification that enables different effects on the surfaces; for example, super-repellent to oil, water, and soil.
-Furthermore, for the synthesis of Nanostructures, removal of thin films of organic impurities, selective etching of composites, sterilization, passivation of metal, etching of photoresists, functional of polymers, etc. A positive side effect of the plasma treatments is the ability for cleaning of the fibre surface.
+Furthermore, for the synthesis of Nanostructures, removal of thin films of organic impurities, selective etching of composites, sterilisation, passivation of metal, etching of photoresists, functional of polymers, etc. A positive side effect of the plasma treatments is the ability for cleaning of the fibre surface.
 Fibre lubricants, sizing agents, soil and other residuals are burned off.
 See also surface design, microfibre and fibre morphology